SakuraPuare/github-stats-analyzer/README.md

 ## 📝 Notes

 - The program analyzes all repositories including forks, but only counts the user's own contributions
+- **Highly Accurate Line Counting**: Unlike other tools that estimate based on file size, our analyzer precisely counts actual code lines by analyzing commit data
 - GitHub API has rate limits, so analyzing users with many repositories might take time
-- Lines of code are estimated based on byte count (approximation)
 - Some languages are excluded by default to avoid skewing statistics (use `--include-all` to include them)
 - Log files are stored in the `logs` directory
 - Basic access mode is suitable for quick analysis of public repositories